smokentar/tf_s3_dynamo_remote_state/README.md

 ### 2. Migrate to remote state

 1. Uncomment the `terraform` block in `main.tf` which instructs what backend terraform should use for state
+3. Copy the newly created S3 bucket name from the console output and reference it in `backend.hcl`
 2. Re-initialize the project and pass in backend configuration with `terraform init -backend-config=backend.hcl`.
 Required when re-configuring the backend

 ### 3. Verification